cloud-elements/devportal/docs/elements/google-calendar/events.md

 ## Supported Events and Resources

-Cloud Elements supports polling events for Google Calendar.
+Cloud Elements supports polling events for {{page.heading}}.
 After receiving an event, Cloud Elements standardizes the payload and sends an event to the configured callback URL of your authenticated element instance.

+You can set up events for your the authenticated user's primary calendar or a specific calendar with the following resources:

+* calendars/{calendarId}/changed-events
+* calendars/primary/changed-events

 ## Polling